hespanha/tenscalc/doc/sphinx/operations.rst

        the one below the main diagonal, *without performing any test regarding of whether or not this is true*.

-   * - .. function:: ldl_d(ldl(A))
-     - Returns the diagonal matrix in an LDL factorization.
-     - This function can only be applied to a matrix that has been factorized with |ldl|.

-       When an the LDL factorization is used, all entries of ``A`` above the main diagonal are ignored and assumed to be equal to the one below the main diagonal, *without performing any test regarding of whether or not this is true*.

    * - .. function:: ldl_l(ldl(A))
+       .. function:: ldl_d(ldl(A))
-     - Returns the lower triangular matrix in an LDL factorization.
+     - Returns the lower-triangular matrix or the diagonal matrix in an LDL factorization.

-       The LDL factorization uses "pychologically lower triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s
+       The LDL factorization uses "pychologically lower-triangular
+       matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s